OpenMDAO/POEMs/POEM_046.md

 ### Default behavior

-This POEM proposes that the primary guiding principal for `src_indices` defaults should be to always assume local-process data transfers if possible.
+This POEM proposes that the primary guiding principal for `src_indices` defaults should be to always assume local-process data transfers.
-By "default" here, we are specifically addressing the situation where a connection is made (either via `connect` or `promote`) without any `src_indices` specified.
+By "default" we are specifically addressing the situation where a connection is made (either via `connect` or `promote`) without any `src_indices` specified.
 In this case, OpenMDAO is asked to assume what the `src_indices` should be.

 There are four cases to consider: